bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 $$\theta \leftarrow \theta - \eta \cdot \nabla_{\theta}J(\theta; x^{(i)}, y^{(i)})$$

 Samples are drawn either by randomly sampling the training data at each iteration, or by shuffling the dataset at each epoch and completing a whole pass through it.
-In its purest form, SGD uses a sample size of \\(1\\), but can be generalized to larger sample sizes (see mini-batch gradient descent).
+In its purest form, SGD uses a sample size of \\(1\\), but it can be generalized to larger sample sizes (see mini-batch gradient descent).

 ##### Stochasticity: Under the Hood